 - The gameplay demo of Mario battling Bowser is missing in the Japanese version.
 The other gameplay demos are still present.

-- To talk to NPCs or read signs, the player has to press the B button in the Japanese version.
+- To talk to NPCs or read signs, the player has to press the B button in the original Japanese version.
 Overseas and in Europe, either the A button or the B button can be used.
 The text was not changed to compensate for this and still mentions only the B button.
 The interaction radius has also been made a bit more lenient.

 Mario doesn't say a few lines in the Japanese version: